oneapi-src/oneDAL/docs/source/api/data-management/graph/undirected-adjacency-vector-graph.rst

 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal::preview`` namespace and be available via inclusion of the ``oneapi/dal/graph/undirected_adjacency_vector_graph.hpp`` header file.
+All types and functions in this section are declared in the ``oneapi::dal::preview`` namespace and are available via inclusion of the ``oneapi/dal/graph/undirected_adjacency_vector_graph.hpp`` header file.

 .. onedal_class:: oneapi::dal::preview::undirected_adjacency_vector_graph